Creative and performing arts

 Public speaking or performing on stage can be challenging for many people.
 Even the most rational person can become anxious about standing in front of a crowd, yet performing in front of an audience benefits your son in many ways.

 The benefits of dance and performing arts are well documented.
+Discover our tips to encourage boys to dance.
 Both on stage and off, drama helps to build your son’s character.
 On stage, drama and dance gives a boy the chance to express himself, build his confidence and demonstrate his creativity.
 Off stage, it allows a boy to explore unfamiliar territory, ideas and emotions through acting and expression.
 It exposes boys to new ways of thinking and encourages them to question and evaluate the actions of others.
-Discover our tips to encourage boys to dance.
+At Trinity, we have a number of behind the scenes creative arts courses.
+Boys can even learn broadcasting and production skills.

 Visual Art offers more than just a creative outlet and the chance to exhibit work.
 In fact, the visual arts positively impact boys’ lives in many ways.
 Visual Art enriches a boy’s learning experience.
 Though the benefits may not seem obvious at first, they all contribute greatly to your son’s holistic development.
 They empower him to succeed in the classroom and prepare him for his place in the future workplace.
-Visual art helps to develop boys’ imaginations, confidence, inventiveness and collaboration.
+Visual art helps to develop boys’ imagination, confidence, inventiveness and collaboration.
 It opens up their minds to new concepts and a different way of seeing the world.
+It can also aid academic performance.

 At Trinity Grammar School, we believe in the creative potential of boys and encourage them to pursue the creative and performing arts.
 From the annual Best of the Best Art Exhibition, Shakespeare Festival and the Trinity Arts Festival, to drama opportunities including plays, musicals, and more, boys are offered many opportunities to showcase their creativity, developing their gifting and outwork their God-given skills.